ALHnosre/ALHnosre/README.md

 - 👋 Hi, I’m Yeferson
-- 👀 I’m interested in fronted and backend
+- I’m interested in fronted and backend
 - 🌱 I’m currently learning Java/Js/Ruby/Python
-- 💞️ I’m looking to collaborate on anything that will help me to improve my skills
+- I’m looking to collaborate on anything that will help me to improve my skills
-- 📫 How to reach me ...

 <!---
 ALHnosre/ALHnosre is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.